JeanKossaifi/Report/MIKL/FISTA.rst

 Algorithm used
 ==============

 The main idea was to use a well-established and robust algorithm.
-Standing for Iterative Shrinkage Thresholding Algorithm, ISTA was the first choice.
+Standing for Iterative Shrinkage Thresholding Algorithm, ISTA was the first choice as it was proved to converge [Fu, 1998 ; Daubechies et coll., 2004].

 ISTA
 ----